goirijo/multishifter/docs/tutorials/viii/index.md

 Generally speaking, the Moir&#233; lattice is *not* periodic, and so a deformation is introduced to to squeeze the layers into a truly periodic Moir&#233; lattice.
 What was a non special angle for the original slab, becomes a special angle after applying a slight deformation.
 These strained slabs are what the "tile" files are (`top_tile.vasp`, `bottom_tile.vasp`).
-The are are the primitive units of the individual twisted layers, and are related to each other by a rigid rotation.
+They are are the primitive units of the individual twisted layers, and are related to each other by a rigid rotation.

 When constructing supercells of the Moir&#233; lattice, what is considered a better supercell is determined by the amount that the original slab must be deformed to fit into it.
 For the case above, a particular size 3 supercell results in virtually zero deformation, and so that is the one that gets selected.